Zedo9/install-scripts/README.md

 EDITOR=nvim visudo
 ```

-- umount -a, exit and reboot
+- umount -a, exit and reboot.

 # Post-Reboot

-- Connect to your network with nmtui
+- Connect to your network with nmtui.
-- run `post-reboot.sh`
+- run `post-reboot.sh`.
-- Add nvidia and i915 (Intel) modules to `/etc/mkinitcpio.conf`
+- Add nvidia and i915 (Intel) modules to `/etc/mkinitcpio.conf`.

 ```
 sudo mkinitcpio -p linux